Git Iac Scanning

 Git Integrations

-.Select the relevant integration type from the drop-down list and begin the configuration.
+.Select the relevant integration type from the drop-down list and begin the configuration, depending on the provider type.

 Github